swiftlang/swift-evolution/proposals/NNNN-lazy-accessor-macros.md

 ## Summary of changes

-Adds an optional `initialization: lazy` parameter for `accessor` macro role declarations.
-It enables macro authors to declare that property initializers will be evaluated lazily after macro expansion.
-The compiler will type-check the initializer expression accordingly, allowing `self` access for `lazy` property initializers.
+Adds an optional `initialization: selfAvailable` parameter for `accessor` macro role declarations.
+This parameter declares that the macro moves a property initializer expression to a new context, where access to `self` and instance members is available.

 ## Motivation